How to Create an Employee Engagement Survey for Non-Desk Workers

 Step 3: Choose Appropriate Question Types and Rating Scales

 The question types you select significantly impact your survey results.
-Selecting wisely ensures you'll get insights you can actually use.
+Selecting wisely ensures you'll get insights you can actually use to improve your workplace.

 Question Types That Deliver Results